Benderx2/R3X/src/compiler/readme.txt

 Keywords:
 	<INT> currently is a single ASCII-char [A-Z] only!
+	Stuffs:

+	Use a #FFFFFF to use hexadecimal notation.
+(A,B,C,D,E,F digits should be in caps) Use a `101010101 for binary notation

-	PRINT "STR"; INT - Print a string to the terminal, or an integer as described.
+	PRINT "STR"; EXPRESSION - Print a string to the terminal, or an integer which is a result of EXPRESSION as described.
 	INPUT <INT> - Input an integer from the terminal ALLOC <INT> = EXPRESSION - Allocate bytes of memory given by expression and store address in <INT>.
-	LET [A-Z] = EXPRESSION - Set a variable (A-Z Only), to the value of EXPRESSION PTR [A-Z] = EXPRESSION - Set a variable (A-Z Only). to the 32-bit value at the addressof(value of EXPRESSION) ASM "<asm code>" - Output the assembler code directly IF [A-Z] [> < = >= <=] INT/LITERAL GOTO/GOTOL INT/LABEL - Jump to a line number / label if condition is true.
+	LET [A-Z] = EXPRESSION - Set a variable (A-Z Only), to the value of EXPRESSION PTR [A-Z] = EXPRESSION - Set a variable (A-Z Only). to the 32-bit value at the addressof(value of EXPRESSION) ASM "<asm code>" - Output the assembler code directly IF EXPRESSION [> < = >= <=] EXPRESSION GOTO/GOTOL INT/LABEL - Jump to a line number / label if condition is true.
 	LABEL labelname - Declare a label
 	GOTO - Goto a line number
 	GOTOL - Goto a label
-	GOSUB - Goto a line number, and push return address to stack GOSUBL - Goto a label and push address to stack RETURN - Return to the address pushed to stack
-	WHILE EXPRESSION [> < = >= <=] EXPRESSION - Do a while loop (max 256 nestings allowed)
-	ENDW - End while
+	GOSUB - Goto a line number, and push return address to stack GOSUBL - Goto a label and push address to call stack RETURN - Return to the address pushed to call stack WHILE EXPRESSION [> < = >= <=] EXPRESSION - Do a while loop (max 256 nestings allowed) ENDW - End while
 Arrays: